The Stochastic Arrival Problem: Preliminaries

+An analogous construction can be made for these games as in MCs.
+In the case where $p>\frac{1}{2}$ We create an instance $G^\prime$ with vertices $V\cup\{o^\prime,\overline{d}\}$, where $o^\prime$ is a new randomised start vertex which transitions to $o$ with probability $\frac{1}{2p}$ - this construction is shown in \Cref{sa:fig:b-arrival-quant-half}.
+It is trivial to see that $\val(G^\prime,o^\prime,d) =\frac{1}{2p}\val(G,o,d)$ and the polynomial time reduction follows.
+We can construct an analogous example for the case when $p<\frac{1}{2}$ by instead transitioning to $d$ and for the reverse reductions. \end{proof}

-Hence we will use {\tt $B$-Arrival-Quant} to refer to the quantitative arrival problem when $p=\frac{1}{2}$, and it suffices to only consider this quantitative decision problem.
-The complexity status of the various different arrival problems, including the results established in this paper, is summarized in \Cref{tab:complexity}, with references to the original works, or to specific results in this paper that establish it.
+Hence we will use {\tt $\mathcal{B}$-Arrival-Quant} to refer to the quantitative arrival problem when $p=\frac{1}{2}$, and it suffices to only consider this quantitative decision problem.
+With this instances for all of {\tt $\mathcal{B}$-Arrival-Quant}, {\tt $\mathcal{B}$-Arrival-Qual-0} and {\tt $\mathcal{B}$-Arrival-Qual-1} take the form $(G,o,d)$ for a $\mathcal{B}$-Arrival Graph $G:=(V,E,\{V_\sigma : \sigma\in \mathcal{B}\},\Prob,\Ord)$ and vertices $o,d\in V$.
+We use the expression ``instance of a generalised $\mathcal{B}$-arrival problem'' to refer to any instance $(G,o,d)$ which could be given as input to any of these problems.
+Thus the problems listed in \Cref{tab:complexity} represent all the possible cases we could define.